Here is all the relevant information regarding the beautiful island of Gozo!

 For more information on health sevices click here.

 Pharmacies are found throughout the Maltese Islands and are open during normal shopping hours.
 On Sundays, chemists open on a roster from 09.00 until 12.30 in Malta and from 07.30 until 11.00 in Gozo.
-See pharmacy roster.
+See the pharmacy roster here.

 Water and Milk

-Tap water is perfectly safe to drink throughout the Maltese Islands.
+It is best not to drink water from the tap in the Maltese Islands.
 Local and Imported bottled mineral water is available in shops, supermarkets, restaurants and bars.
 Milk is pasteurised and available daily in cartons and bottles.
 All dairy products are safe for consumption.

 Language in Malta and Gozo